nlesc-eTAOC/pyTAMS/README.md

 ## Contributing

-If you want to contribute to the development of pytams, have a look at the [contribution guidelines](CONTRIBUTING.md).
+If you want to contribute to the development of pyTAMS, have a look at the [contribution guidelines](CONTRIBUTING.md).

 ## Credits